 Get ready for the weeds

 The coming rain and imminent cooler weather will undoubtedly bring on a flush of weeds.
 Be ready to knock them down with some selective herbicide as soon as they appear so that they don’t become dominant.
-For broadleaf weeds, I’d suggest a selective herbicide called Amgrow Bin Die for the best results while having less impact on the environment than chemicals containing Dicamba.
+For broadleaf weeds, I’d suggest a selective broad leaf herbicide such as Yates Buffalo Pro.
+Buffalo is safe for use on most lawns including buffalo which is often more sensitive to chemicals than other lawns.
+For the best results while having less impact on the environment, avoid chemicals containing Dicamba.
+Dicamba is present in many common selective herbicides so its worth having a look at the active ingredients in the chemical that you buy.

 Adjust your watering schedule